 Excelsior Conservation Corps

 The ECC program will address the environmental needs of New York State, will tap into the spirit of community service among New Yorkers, and will provide an avenue for employment training and an education grant to participants of the program.
-The program will enroll 50 members (including vets), ages of 18 to 25, to volunteer 10 months of their lives to serve their country as AmeriCorps members.
-AmeriCorps members will receive a small stipend, health insurance, and will be eligible for a Segal education award at the end of their term of service in the amount $5,815 which can be used to pay off qualified student loans or use towards future educational expenses.
+The program will enroll 12 members (including vets) for half-year positions, ages 18 to 25, to volunteer 5 months of their lives to serve their country as AmeriCorps members.
+AmeriCorps members will receive a small stipend, health insurance, and will be eligible for a Segal education award at the end of their term of service in the amount of $2907 which can be used to pay off qualified student loans or use towards future educational expenses.